 Established 14 years ago, SCRHA own their own horse park with campsite available, riding ring and many more opportunities.
 Adjacent to the Jefferson National Forest (High Knob) Virginia’s 2nd highest Peak.
 They plan a monthly trail into these beautiful mountains.
 There are many marked trails, and 3 parking lots for horse trailers within the Jefferson National Forest .
 The riding opportunities are endless.
 They offer overnight camping primitive or have RVL hookups and barns.
 Visit their Facebook page at Scott County Horse park.

 Shenandoah Trail Riding and Horseman’s Association

 The Shenandoah Trail Riding and Horseman’s Association (STRHA) promotes trail riding in the Shenandoah Valley since 1988, hosting most of their trail rides in the George Washington National Forest.
-SHRHA also is a member group of the Crystal Crown Judged Trail Ride series, in which five equestrian organizations in Northern Virginia host and sponsor judged trail rides.
+SHRHA also is a member group of the Crystal Crown Judged Trail Ride series, in which four equestrian organizations in Northern Virginia host and sponsor judged trail rides.

 SouthEastern Association of Trailriders